 Tracking your e-mail marketing performance is key.
 If you are not tracking your e-mail performance, you have no idea if actions and implementation are working.

 Compared to other marketing channels, e-mail marketing still has one of the highest ROI.
 In fact, numbers from 2018 show that you earn £32 for every £1 you invest in e-mail marketing, which is an increase from 2017’s €30.
-If you compare this to Google Ads, where you on average earn £2 for every £1 you invest, there’s a huge difference.
+If you just look at ROI and compare this with Google Ads, where you on average earn £2 for every £1 you invest, there’s a huge difference.